-State Party: Canada Reporting for time period from: January 1, 2022 to December 31, 2022 Measures Supplementary information (e.g., effective date of implementation & text of legislation attached).
-No changes v vere made to existing legis lation during the reporting period.
-The text of the Anti-Personnel Mines Convention Implementation Act can be found: in English at http://lois- laws.justice.gc.ca/eng/acts/A- 11.5/FullText.html or in French at http://lois-laws.justice.gc.ca/fra/lois/A-11.5/TexteComplet.html
+State Party: Canada Reporting for time period from: January 1, 2023 to December 31, 2023

+Measures Supplementary information (e.g., effective date of implementation & text of legislation attached).
+No changes were made to existing legislation during the reporting period.
+The text of the Anti-Personnel Mines Convention Implementation Act can be found: in English at http://lois-laws.justice.gc.ca/eng/acts/A-11.5/FullText.html or in French at b) The total of all stockpiled anti-personnel mines owned or possessed by it, or under its jurisdiction or control, to include a breakdown of the type, quantity and, if possible, lot numbers of each type of anti-personnel mine stockpiled."